JBEI/edd/docs/Deployment.md

     adds a visual environment label to assist in telling apart testing vs production instances.
 A None value will result in no visual changes added to the interface.
--   `EDD_ENABLE_GRAPHQL` -- boolean flag; if True, publish a GraphQL endpoint for EDD.
 -   `EDD_EXTERNAL_SCRIPTS` -- iterable of URL strings; these will be scripts added to the default EDD page template.
 Put links for any external scripts here, to avoid creating custom HTML templates.